redte-ch/ReDistributeMe/README.md

 ## Roadmap

 - [x] Fix `disposable_income` formula in `openfisca-country-template`
-- [ ] Adapt core to changes in `openfisca-country-template`
+- [x] Adapt core to changes in `openfisca-country-template`
 - [x] Bootstrap this repository with a vanilla Astro app
 - [x] Add licence
 - [x] Add contributing guidelines
+- [x] Implement the calculation of income tax
-- [ ] Implement the calculation of income tax
+- [ ] Implement the calculation of disposable income

 ## Licence